 “Isolated” shall mean the state of operating the Facility when electrically disconnected from the Company EPS on the Interconnecting Customer’s side of the PCC.

+“Kilowatt” or “kW” shall refer to a unit of power that measures the rate at which an electrical device uses or generates power.
+One kilowatt is equal to 1,000 watts.
+All references to kW shall refer to alternating current (AC) power unless otherwise noted.

 “Landowner” shall mean the owner of real property where the Facility is sited.
 In cases where the Landowner is not the Customer or Interconnecting Customer, a Landowner Consent Agreement will be required (see Exhibit I).

+“Limited Export” shall mean the Company approved exporting capability of the Facility that is maintained to be less than the Nameplate Rating as described and in accordance with Section 4.3, as measured at the Point of Common Coupling.

+“Limited Import” shall mean the Company approved importing capability of the Facility that is maintained to be less than the Nameplate Rating as described and in accordance with Section 4.3, as measured at the Point of Common Coupling.

 “Local EPS” shall mean the premises within which are contained the Facility.
-This term is used in the IEEE Standard 1547-2003.
+This term is used in the IEEE Standard 1547-2018, as may be amended.

-“Listed” shall mean a Facility that has successfully passed all pertinent tests to conform with IEEE 1547.1.
+“Listed” shall mean a Facility that has successfully passed all pertinent tests to conform with IEEE 1547.1 from an NRTL, complying with Company technical standards.

+“Manufacturer Stated Measurement Accuracy” shall mean the accuracy declared by the manufacturer at which a DER measures the applicable voltage, current, power, frequency, or time.

 “Metering Point” shall mean, for meters that do not use instrument transformers, the point at which the billing meter is connected.
 For meters that use instrument transformers, the point at which the instrument transformers are connected.

 “Nameplate, design, or generation ‘capacity’ or ‘rating’” shall mean the maximum continuous power output (AC) listed by the manufacturer.

+“Nameplate Capacity” shall mean the individual or sum total maximum continuous power output (AC) capacity at the Facility as identified on the manufacturer nameplate, regardless of whether it is limited by any approved means noted elsewhere in this tariff.

+“Nationally Recognized Testing Laboratory” or “NRTL” shall refer to an organization recognized by the Occupational Safety and Health Administration to test and certify products to a specific standard.
+Specific requirements for NRTL testing and acceptable testing organizations for specific products shall be specified within Company technical standards.

 “NEPOOL” shall mean New England Power Pool.

 “Net Metering” shall mean the process of measuring the difference between electricity delivered by the Company and electricity generated by a Class I, Class II, or Class III Net Metering Facility and fed back to the Company.